-Irene F. Sullivan is an artist, writer, and philosopher whose work is informed by the ecologies of Northern Peoples, poetry and philosophy.
+Irene F. Sullivan is an artist and writer whose work is informed by philosophy, the ecologies of Northern Peoples, and poetry.
 This creates unique diversity and view in her paintings and the milieus she creates to exhibit them.
 She holds advanced degrees in Theology, Religious Studies, and Trauma Nursing and is the co-author of the award-winning Dictionary of Native American Mythology.
 She has been the recipient of a Fulbright Scholarship, American Philosophical Society Field Research Grant, Tenot Foundation Bursary and an NEA Colorado Career Advancement Award.

 Sullivan lived in the Alaskan and Canadian Arctic for nearly a decade.
 She was awarded a Fulbright Scholarship for her research about Female Shamanism found in Greenlandic narratives as well as an American Philosophical Society Grant for her work with Canadian subarctic storytelling practices.

 Her studio is located in the mountains outside of Boulder, Colorado where she resides with her husband, two dogs, horse and forest animals.